awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 + Save queries for reuse\.
 You can't save queries in the Europe \(Paris\) Region, the Asia Pacific \(Osaka\-Local\) Region, the Asia Pacific \(Hong Kong\) Region, or the Middle East \(Bahrain\) Region\.
 + View query execution details for user\-defined tables\.

-## Query Editor Considerations<a name="query-editor-considerations"></a>
+## Query editor considerations<a name="query-editor-considerations"></a>

 Be aware of the following considerations when you use the query editor on the Amazon Redshift console:
 + Up to 50 users can connect to a cluster with the query editor at the same time\.
 + The maximum number of users connecting to a cluster includes those connecting through the query editor\.
 + Up to 50 workload management \(WLM\) query slots can be active at the same time\.
-For more information about query slots, see [Implementing Workload Management](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-implementing-workload-management.html)\.
+For more information about query slots, see [Implementing workload management](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-implementing-workload-management.html)\.
 + The query editor only runs short queries that can complete within 10 minutes\.
 + Query result sets are paginated with 100 rows per page\.
-+ You can't use the query editor with Enhanced VPC Routing\.
-For more information, see [Amazon Redshift Enhanced VPC Routing](enhanced-vpc-routing.md)\.
++ You can't use the query editor with enhanced VPC routing\.
+For more information, see [Amazon Redshift enhanced VPC routing](enhanced-vpc-routing.md)\.
 + You can't use transactions in the query editor\.
 For more information about transactions, see [BEGIN](https://docs.aws.amazon.com/redshift/latest/dg/r_BEGIN.html) in the *Amazon Redshift Database Developer Guide\.*
 + You can save a query up to 3000 characters long\.

-## Enabling Access to the Query Editor<a name="query-cluster-configure"></a>
+## Enabling access to the query editor<a name="query-cluster-configure"></a>

 To access the query editor, you need permission\.
 To enable access, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies for AWS Identity and Access Management \(IAM\) to the IAM user that you use to access your cluster\.